One Fierce Beer Coaster

 One Fierce Beer Coaster is the second studio album by American band Bloodhound Gang, released on December 3, 1996.
 Produced by Jimmy Pop, it was the band's first release on Geffen Records, and the first to feature "Evil" Jared Hasselhoff on bass guitar, and DJ Q-Ball on the turntables.
-The music of One Fierce Beer Coaster encompasses funk metal, hip hop and alternative rock, and its lyrics are rife with toilet humor.
+The music of One Fierce Beer Coaster encompasses a number of genres, and its lyrics are rife with toilet humor.

 One Fierce Beer Coaster was initially released by the independent label Republic Records before being re-released by Geffen Records due to underground popularity.
 The album has received mixed to moderately favorable reviews.
-Three singles were released from the album including "Fire Water Burn", "I Wish I Was Queer So I Could Get Chicks" and "Why's Everybody Always Pickin' on Me?"
+Three singles were released from the album, including "Fire Water Burn", "I Wish I Was Queer So I Could Get Chicks", and "Why's Everybody Always Pickin' on Me?"
 The first single, "Fire Water Burn", was a modern rock hit, landing on nine national charts.

 Background and development

 The Bloodhound Gang began as a small alternative band from King of Prussia, Pennsylvania.
 The band took its name from "The Bloodhound Gang", a segment on the 1980s PBS kids' show 3-2-1 Contact that featured three young detectives solving mysteries and fighting crime.
 The band comprised Jimmy Pop, Daddy Long Legs, M.S.G., Lupus Thunder, and Skip O'Pot2Mus.
-In April 1994, the band released their second demo tape, The Original Motion Picture Soundtrack to Hitler's Handicapped Helpers (1994).
+In April 1994, the band released their second demonstration tape, The Original Motion Picture Soundtrack to Hitler's Handicapped Helpers (1994).
 This earned the band a record deal with Cheese Factory Records, which was later renamed Republic Records.
 Later that year, the Bloodhound Gang released their first EP, Dingleberry Haze (1994).

-In March 1995 the group signed to Columbia Records and released their first full-length album, titled Use Your Fingers (1995), but were subsequently dropped by the label.
-At this time Daddy Long Legs and M.S.G., who were angry with Columbia Records, left the band to form another rap group, Wolfpac.
-Bass player Evil Jared Hasselhoff, drummer Spanky G and turntablist D.J.
+In March 1995, the group signed to Columbia Records and released their first full-length album, titled Use Your Fingers (1995), but they were subsequently dropped by the label.
+At this time, Daddy Long Legs and M.S.G., who were angry with Columbia Records, left the band to form another rap group, Wolfpac.
+Bass player Evil Jared Hasselhoff, drummer Spanky G, and turntablist D.J.
 Q-Ball joined Bloodhound Gang as replacements.
 In addition, Skip O'Pot2Mus eventually left to pursue a career outside of the music industry.